-- 25. The demand for humanitarian assistance is unlikely to decrease in 2016-2017.
-Over the past 10 years, funding requirements for humanitarian operations have more than doubled, to over US\$ 10 billion a year with inter-agency appeals now typically targeting 60 to 70 million people, compared to 30 to 40 million 10 years ago.
-Conflicts and political and social crises will continue to result in humanitarian needs as they affect the most vulnerable.
-While conflicts are predominantly intra-State, the number of people displaced by them has steadily increased, reaching an 18-year global high of 45.2 million people in 2012.
+25. The demand for humanitarian assistance is unlikely to decrease in the period 2018-2019.
+Over the past 10 years, funding requirements for humanitarian operations have increased six-fold, from \$3.4 billion in 2004 to \$19.5 billion in 2015, with inter-agency appeals now typically targeting 70 million to 80 million people, compared with 30 million to 40 million 10 years ago.
+Conflicts and political and social crises will continue to result in humanitarian needs since they affect the most vulnerable.
+While conflicts are predominantly intra-State, the number of people displaced by them has steadily increased, reaching 60 million in 2016, the highest levels since the end of the Second World War.
 On the disaster front, natural catastrophes are taking a hard toll on many nations, affecting, in particular, the most vulnerable groups.
 Demand for United Nations support is likely to continue to increase as the incidence of certain types of natural disasters (e.g., hurricanes, typhoons, floods and drought) rises, catalysed by new weather patterns associated with climate change.
-From 1990 to 2012, the most significant increase in the number of disasters and the number of people affected took place in sub-Saharan Africa - where the number of disasters per year more than doubled - and in Asia.
-The Organization will thus need to strengthen its efforts to promote effective disaster risk reduction strategies that will limit the exposure and vulnerability of communities and build the resilience of nations and communities to natural hazards. - 26.
-In 2016-2017, the United Nations will also have to continue to find ways to address a range of relatively new challenges that are undermining its efforts to provide effective assistance to populations requiring humanitarian support.
-These include increasing accessibility problems, unsafe operating environments and decreasing respect for United Nations immunity in the field.
-The Organization will also need to develop its policies for dealing with constant, prolonged and protracted crises where populations require longer-term support.
+In the past 10 years, the most significant increase in the number of disasters and the number of people affected took place in sub-Saharan Africa and in Asia.
+The Organization will thus need to strengthen its efforts to promote effective disaster risk reduction strategies that will limit the exposure and vulnerability of communities and build the resilience of nations and communities to natural hazards.

+26. In the period 2018-2019, the United Nations will also have to continue to find ways to address a range of relatively new challenges that are undermining its efforts to provide effective assistance to populations requiring humanitarian support.
+Such challenges include increasing accessibility problems, unsafe operating environments and decreasing respect for United Nations immunity in the field.
+The Organization will also need to develop its policies for dealing with constant, prolonged and protracted crises in which populations require longer-term support.
 The multiplier effect of one global crisis after another on populations, coupled with a growing range of national, regional and international actors who are eager to provide assistance to populations in need, suggests the importance for the United Nations of drawing upon regional and national capacities to prepare for and respond to crises requiring humanitarian support.
 It also suggests an even greater role for the United Nations in coordinating multiple external actors.